OfficeDev/open-xml-docs/docs/presentation/working-with-animation.md

 ms.author: o365devx
 author: o365devx
 ms.topic: conceptual
-ms.date: 11/01/2017
+ms.date: 11/26/2024
 ms.localizationpriority: medium
 ---

 # Working with animation

-This topic discusses the Open XML SDK for Office **Animate** class and how it relates to the Open XML File Format PresentationML schema.
+This topic discusses the Open XML SDK for Office `Animate` class and how it relates to the Open XML File Format PresentationML schema.
 For more information about the overall structure of the parts and elements that make up a PresentationML document, see [Structure of a PresentationML Document](structure-of-a-presentationml-document.md).

 ## Animation in PresentationML